rampower02/spotifyToYtmusic_musicMigrator/README.md

 Since Youtube music handles saved content and liked songs a bit differently from Spotify and I haven't been able to code an appropriate function, liked songs from Spotify are saved in a new playlist.

 DISCLAIMER
 This is the beta version.
-I've tested the program and I can confirm it's fully operational for me up to 07/04/2025 01:43, but as this project isn't intended for large distribution, it's use is temporary, and I'm by no means a professional, if you find this on github and can be of use to you, go ahead and try it, but know it could fail (not in a destructive way).
+I've tested the program and I can confirm it's fully operational on my machine up to 07/04/2025 01:43, but as this project isn't intended for large distribution, it's use is temporary, and I'm by no means a professional, if you find this on github and can be of use to you, go ahead and try it, but know it could fail (not in a destructive way).